 During orientation week the university stages a range of introductory events.
 International students find a number of information offers designed to their needs.
-See the bilingual brochure “Orientation Week Winter Semester 2017/18” for an overview of events.
+See the bilingual brochure “Orientation Week Summer 2018” for an overview of events.

 Our brochure “Welcome to the University of Tübingen” offers a first overview of the university and the city of Tübingen.

 The Info-Point in the Mensa Wilhelmstraße helps students find their way to specific buildings, persons or counseling offices.
 It also gives general advice and hands out a number of forms.

 E-mail, internet, login credentials

 The IT Center (ZDV) is the first point of contact for questions and problems concerning the IT at the University of Tübingen.
 The ZDV takes care of your e-mail address, log-in credentials, WiFi access and the PC pools, among other things.
 The staff members of the ZDV also offer introductory courses on the Campus portal and the online course catalog.

 You would like to continue improving your German language skills as a student in Tübingen?
 The staff members of the Section “German as a Foreign Language and Intercultural Programmes” are there to advice you on the language courses offered on different levels.
 The section also offers intercultural courses and trainings.

 The Welcome Center of the University of Tübingen helps international doctoral students with all practical and non-academic issues before and during their stay in Tübingen.

 Along with the University’s advisory and counseling services, there are a number of student initiatives providing support and events for international students.